 This past month has shaped up nicely for new non-dairy foods.
 Sweet treats and kids snacks (okay, I think they sound pretty good too) seemed to be the primary theme for product releases.
 Healthy Frozen Fruit Pies (seriously), a chocolate flavored nutritional drink for kids, a granola snack, fruit chips, a festive coffee cake, and an old newton favorite in mini snack sizing each made the list.

-X-Balance Nutritional Drink – This new chocolate-flavored drink gives kids the antioxidant power of 8 servings of fruits and vegetables.
+This new chocolate-flavored drink gives kids the antioxidant power of 8 servings of fruits and vegetables.
 X-Balance comes in powder form, and can be mixed with water or any milk alternative.
-It can be purchased directly from the manufactuer’s website, SGN Nutrition.
+It can be purchased directly from the manufactuer’s website, SGN Nutrition (Now Lily Nutrition).
 See the “Special Deals” on their site to order a free sample pack.

 NoNuttin is well known for their allergen free (dairy, egg, peanut, and tree nut) granola bars, but they have now added several new products, such as Vanilla Cinnamon Nibblies.
 For further details, see this month’s news feature.